 The company plans to invest to build its digital offerings for banking, restaurants, retail, connected services, convenience and fuel, and small business, which means more spending on software and cloud-based capabilities.
 Marketing spending also is due for an increase to speed up adoption of its digital services.

-NCR intends to increase capital expenditures in 2019 from $143 million in 2018 (which nearly doubled from 2016) drive those areas as well as increase operational efficiency.
-Overall, the company’s capital allocation will steer more toward internal investment than in acquisitions in 2019.
+NCR intends to increase capital expenditures in 2020 from $91 million in 2019 drive those areas as well as increase operational efficiency.
+Overall, the company's capital allocation will steer more toward internal investment than in acquisitions in 2019.